8 High Protein Milk Options to Boost Protein Intake

 Please note that this article contains affiliate links.
 If you click one of these links and make a purchase, we may earn a commission.
 As an Amazon Associate, we earn from qualifying purchases.

-What is high protein milk and how is it made
+What is high protein milk?

 The protein content of high protein milk can vary depending on the type and brand, but it is usually between 10 to 13 grams per cup (240 ml), compared to 8 grams per cup (240 ml) in regular cow’s milk.